8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 The varieties and styles of bamboo are endless and include strand-woven, horizontal, vertical, and even engineered bamboo flooring (read up on engineered bamboo flooring pros and cons for more info on that).

 You can finish your bamboo on-site, or buy it with its stain already applied like you can with prefinished hardwood flooring.
 You can even refinish bamboo flooring like you can with hardwood!
-There are so many things that make bamboo a great faux wood flooring choice.
+There are so many things that make bamboo a great faux wood choice.

 #7.
 Cork: “Fake Wood Flooring” Made of Tree Bark